fabiospampinato/tiny-sqlite3/readme.md

 const size = await db.size ();

+// Vacuum the database, shrinking its size by reducing fragmentation caused by deleted pages

+await db.vacuum ();

 // Start a batch, which will cause all queries to be executed as one, their output won't be available

 await db.sql`CREATE TABLE example ( id INTEGER PRIMARY KEY, title TEXT, description TEXT )`;